-III.
-"Twentieth-century Renjian Fojiao": History, Figures and Patterns of Practice has indeed taken Taixu as the paradigm figure of a new era, an assumption that could be problematic for the study of the situation of religion in those decades5.
-Noticing the decay of the image of Buddhism within the public sphere, also understanding the relation between that decline and the current conditions of Sangha education, Taixu proposed a "Buddhism for the human life"(rensheng fojiao) that was rooted on reforming Sangha's education and the position of Buddhism and Buddhists in society.
-Taixu discussed Buddhism through reference to Confucian ideals (like the ideal of Great Unity, da tong 大同)6, the Three Principles of the People (sanmin zhuyi 三民主義)7, and Marxist ideologies.
-Taixu's plan of reforms, his interaction with the political power, the process of secularization (shisuhua 世俗化) within, but not only, Sangha education, and humanization (renshenghua 人生化) that he had put forward were received with appreciation but also opposition by the more conservative side of the Sangha.
+5 Taixu, whose lay name was Lü Gansen 吕淦森, was born in 1890 at Chongde 崇德, Zhejiang province.
+His tonsure ceremony took place in 1905, and the full monastic ordination in 1907 at Tiantongsi 天童寺(Ningbo) under the monk Jichan 寄禅.
+Taixu became well-known for his plans of reform of Chinese Buddhism (including the threefold reform of the Buddhist Order, teachings and monastic property.
+In line with his reforms, Taixu founded Buddhist journals such as Haichao yin 海潮音, Fohua bao 佛化報, Fohua xin qingnian defined as the founder of the modern renjian fojiao given his theorizing and writings about rensheng fojiao.
+Current scholarship on modern and contemporary Chinese Buddhism has indeed taken Taixu as the paradigm figure of a new era, an assumption that could be problematic for the study of the situation of religion in those decades.6 Noticing the decay of the image of Buddhism within the public sphere, also understanding the relation between that decline and the current conditions of Sangha education, Taixu proposed a 'Buddhism for the human life' (rensheng fojiao) that was rooted on reforming Sangha's education and the position of Buddhism and Buddhists in society.
+Taixu discussed Buddhism through reference to Confucian ideals (like the ideal of Great Unity, da tong 大同),7 the Three Principles of the People (sanmin zhuvi 三民主義),8 and Marxist ideologies.
+Taixu's plan of reforms, his interaction with the political power, the process of secularization (shisuhua #俗化) within, but not only, Sangha education, and humanization